 At the age of twelve, Reverend Dugger accepted Jesus Christ as his Lord and Savior.
 He answered God’s call to ministry at the age of eighteen.
 On July 19, 1979, Reverend Dugger preached his initial sermon at Peace Baptist Church.
 Under the leadership of Reverend Arie L. Mangrum, Jr., he served as an Associate Minister.

 Reverend Dugger is a graduate of both The Washington Baptist Seminary and Faith Christian University and Schools where he received a Bachelor’s Degree in Theology and Biblical Studies, respectively.
 In December 2008, Rev. Dugger earned a Continued Education Diploma in Pastoral Ministry from the Baptist Theological Seminary of Zimbabwe by way of the Lott Carey Baptist Foreign Mission Convention’s Pastoral Excellence Program.
-This diploma was bestowed upon him after completing three years of preaching, teaching, counseling, theological reflections and perspectives in Guyana, South America, Jamaica, West Indies and South Africa.
+This diploma was bestowed upon him after having completing three years of preaching, teaching, counseling, theological reflections and perspectives in Guyana, South America, Jamaica, West Indies and South Africa.

 Reverend Dugger was united in the covenant of marriage to Ms. Odelia Tate on August 9, 1986.
 They have been blessed with three beautiful children: Briana, Sydney and Harold, Jr.